infernojs/inferno-website/src/docs/guides/libraries.md

 );
 ```

-##### Connecting a component to the store and adding actions to update the store's state.
+##### Connecting a component to the store and adding actions to update the store's state

 `connect` is an HOC that passes the state and actions to the wrapped component's props.

-- `@param {Function} mapStateToProps` - a function that will be invoked and will receive the store's updated states.
-It should return an object which will be spread out as props to the component.
-- `@param {Object} actions` - an object that contains methods which will be spread out as props to the component.
-When you call these actions, they will receive an object as the first parameter.
-This object has a method called `updateStore` which is what you will invoke in the action body when you want to update the store's state.
-When you invoke the `updateStore`, you should give it an object as it's only parameter, this object is the state that you want to update.
-It also has a property called `state` which is the store's updated state as of that moment.

 ```jsx
 import { Component } from "inferno";